idinium96/node-bptf-listings/README.md

-# node-bptf-listings
+# node-bptf-listings-2

+This module is a copy from original [`node-bptf-listing`](https://github.com/Nicklason/node-bptf-listings), with improved Backpack.tf inventory refresh and support buy orders for targeted items (Crates, Unusualifier, Strangifier, Fabricator, Killstreak Kit and Chemistry Set).

 ## Getting started

 ## Prerequisites

-node-bptf-listings uses [tf2-schema](https://github.com/Nicklason/node-tf2-schema), you need to install it and set it up to use bptf-listings.
+node-bptf-listings-2 uses [tf2-schema](https://github.com/Nicklason/node-tf2-schema), you need to install it and set it up to use bptf-listings.

     npm install tf2-schema